Generations-in-the-workplace-1

 The three main generations we want to cover here are Baby Boomers, Gen X and Gen Y. Gen Z as a group, are still yet taking shape, so for now we won’t focus on their place in the work force.

-Here at Lucy Walker Recruitment we talk to candidates across all generations (we will cover each later) daily and it still takes us by surprise the different wants and needs of each.
+Here at Lucy Walker Recruitment we talk to candidates across all generations daily and it still takes us by surprise the different wants and needs of each.

 Though much of the work force moving forward will be the millennial generation, there are other important generations to consider.

-here, Pew Research Centre.
-Though the US population is different to the UK there are many general patterns that emerge.
+The Pew Research Centre in the US mapped out some interesting data, which you can read here.
+Though the US population is different to the UK, there are many general patterns that emerge.

 Baby Boomers